alex-waage/alex-waage/README.md

 - 👋 Hi, I’m Alexandr Waage (for friends i prefered Saša)
 - 👀 I’m interested in development & cyber-security
-- 🌱 I’m currently learning hacking...
+- 🌱 I’m currently learning Jablotron & C#...
 - 💞️ I’m looking to collaborate on software for reading ID
 - 📫 How to reach me?
 Basically, contact me on mail: alexandr@waage.cz